xian-ran/prestackPro-Manual/spectral-decomposition.md

 Spectral Decomposition is performed on the fly, with the user controlling the frequencies and blending.
 Spectral Decomposition maps can be saved and reopened to reproduce the same RGB blend at a later date.
 Full volume export of the frequencies is also available.
 The method used is the Gabor-Morlet transform, with default settings set for Octave spacing.

-Any volumes can be used as input to the RGB blend display, e.g. Near, Mid and Far offset volumes.
+Any seismic volumes can be used as input to the RGB blend display, e.g. Near, Mid and Far offset volumes.

 ![](/assets/sp_start.png)